moamenibrahim/nlp-project/README.md

 This project concerns a rough exploration of the Finnish Suomi24 dataset in order to map the discussions related to health, answering the questions: What are the main health issues that much interest citizens?
 What are their key worries, inspirations?
 How such worries, inspirations are manifested in the forum?

-## Challenge and our solution

-The most frequently prescribed medicine for Parkinson’s disease, L-Dopa, is found to be addictive -- psychologically and physiologically.
-How to find if the patient needs the medicine to amiliorate his/her symptoms or to “feel good”?

 ## Requirements